Curb Your Enthusiasm: Critical response

 Curb Your Enthusiasm has received critical acclaim, praised particularly for its writing and the actors' improvisational comedy.
 The show enjoyed largely positive critical reception since its debut and outgrew its early "cult" status.

 On Metacritic, the first season of the show scored 80 out of 100 (based on 20 reviews), 93 for season 3 (based on 12 reviews), 88 for season 4 (18 reviews), 91 for season 5 (5 reviews), 89 for season 6 (9 reviews), 81 for season 7 (18 reviews), 86 for season 8 (6 reviews), 74 for season 9 (10 reviews), 78 for season 10 (5 reviews), 89 for season 11 (7 reviews), and 82 for season 12 (17 reviews).

 Slate named the characters Cheryl David and Susie Greene two of the best on television and reasons to look forward to the show's return in 2007.
 Curb Your Enthusiasm has also received praise from Galus Australis magazine for being even more unabashedly Jewish than Seinfeld.
 Of the show's depiction of Jewish characters, academic Vincent Brook wrote, "Curbs commitment to Jewish identification greatly enhances its storytelling capacity, as it lends greater realism and dimension to the characters and opens the show up to episodes with meaningful Jewish themes."

 The character of Larry is in many ways reminiscent of the schlemiel character in traditional Yiddish folklore.
 The schlemiel is usually a comic character whose actions lead to his inevitable downfall, but also stands as a form of resistance to social and cultural values and norms.
 David Gillota wrote:

 As a true schlemiel, Larry's failure serves as a direct challenge to the status quo and encourages viewers to question the myriad unwritten rules that we follow in our everyday lives.
 Whereas the schlemiel of Eastern Europe encountered problems that mostly affected Eastern European Jews (such as anti-Semitism and economic survival), Larry encounters problems that affect contemporary middle- to upper-class American Jews, namely, Jewish assimilation, secularism, intermarriage, and, as all of these suggest, the Jews' precarious ethnic identity in an increasingly multicultural environment.

 In 2013, the Writers Guild of America ranked Curb Your Enthusiasm #30 on its list of the 101 Best Written TV Series.
-In 2016, Rob Sheffield of Rolling Stone ranked Curb Your Enthusiasm the 19th-greatest television series ever made.
+In 2019, The Guardian ranked it the 13th-greatest television show of the 21st century.
+In 2022, Alan Sepinwall of Rolling Stone ranked it the 39th-greatest television show of all time.